Bachelor’s degree from Denmark

 How to apply

-It is your bachelor’s degree and its academic contents that determine whether you meet the admission requirements.
-Please note that the MSc programme is in English.
-Therefore, there is a specific language requirement for the study programme.
+It is your bachelor’s degree and its academic contents, which determine whether you meet the admission requirements.
+You also have to fulfill the language requirement.

-Below you can find a list of the documentation you need to upload when you apply for admission:
+See the list of documentation you need to upload when you apply for admission.

 The application portal opens: 15 November